 During WWII a German bomb demolished several of the homes but each has been sympathetically rebuilt .
 Although the architect was known to have designed the Circus to echo the circular shape of Stonehenge, there’s no mention of the obvious similarity to a Roman circus shape.

 5. Pulteney Bridge

 Pulteney Bridge was completed in 1774 by the Pulteney family who wanted access to the land they owned on the other side of the river.
-It’s one of only four bridges in the world with shops on both sides and length of the bridge.
-The best views of the bridge are from the Grand Parade and Parade Gardens just to the south of the bridge.
+It’s one of only four bridges in the world featuring shops along the length of the bridge as well on both sides.
+The bridge is 148 ft long and 58 ft wide.

 6. River Avon

 Walk along the river on the south side – nearest the main city centre – by walking down into the Parade Gardens.
 There’s a small charge to enter the gardens.
 You can also cross over to the other side via Pulteney Bridge.

 You can also access the River by crossing Pulteney Bridge.
 Look for the Riverside Walk sign next to the Map shop to the steps leading down to the riverfront.
 You’ll also find the Bath Rugby Club field here and several pubs and bars.

 7. Jane Austen Centre

 A small museum dedicated to the life of Jane Austen, the centre is a must stop if you’re an avid reader.
 Tucked away on a side street at 40 Gay St., the centre is a 10 minute walk from the Roman Baths.
 You’ll be sure to spot the statue of Jane outside and perhaps a gentlemen in character as well!

 Although the centre does an excellent job of giving us a peek into Jane’s life, I find she remains as enigmatic as ever despite our best efforts to know her as well as we know her characters!